-Founded in May 1973, right from the initial conception of the Aviation and Combined Services Lodge, it was the expressed intention of the Founders that the Lodge should provide a platform for Freemasons with a direct connection with civil aviation and, or the Services of the Crown.
+From the initial conception of the Aviation & Combined Services Lodge, it has been the expressed intention and desire of the Founders that the Lodge should provide a Masonic platform for Masons with a direct connection with Civil Aviation and, or the Services of the Crown.

 “The Petitioners hope that, should this prayer be favourably received, they will be enabled to tend to the Masonic needs of brethren and gentlemen who have in the past served, or are presently serving Her Majesty Queen Elizabeth the Second, or her late respect father, His Majesty King George the Sixth in the Armed Forces of the Realm, and particularly those engaged in aviation in all its forms, especially in the Gatwick area”

-The three bordering colours represent their armed services origins, as shown by the reversed swords, fouled anchor and stilled propellor, whilst the wings surmounting are indicative of the intended purpose of the Lodge, to serve the needs of Freemasonry in the sphere of civil aviation throughout the world, through its present and future members. they are a composite design formed from an amalgam of the pilots’ wings of seven civil airlines.
+The three bordering colours represent the three armed services whilst the wings surmounting are indicative of the intended purpose of the Lodge, to serve the needs of Freemasonry in the sphere of Civil Aviation throughout the world.
+They are a composite design formed from an amalgam of the pilots’ wings of seven civil airlines.

 To talk to us about becoming a Freemason and joining the Aviation and Combined Services Lodge, please complete the adjoining contact form and we will get in touch with you.

 Freemasonry is one of the world’s largest and oldest non-religious and non-political fraternal and charitable organisations.
 It is open to people from all walks of life, regardless of their race, religion, sexual orientation or socio-economic position in society.